Oysters and clams in 9 states could be contaminated with norovirus, FDA warns

 Close-up of oysters in plate on table.

-The agency urged restaurants and retailers "not serve or sell the potentially contaminated oysters or Manila clams," but instead "dispose of any products by throwing them in the garbage or contacting their distributor to arrange for destruction."
+The agency urged restaurants and retailers "not serve or sell the potentially contaminated oysters or Manila clams" but instead "dispose of any products by throwing them in the garbage or contacting their distributor to arrange for destruction."

-Norovuris symptoms include dehydration, vomiting, diarrhea, dizziness, nausea, stomach pain, fever, headache and body aches.
+Norovirus symptoms include dehydration, vomiting, diarrhea, dizziness, nausea, stomach pain, fever, headache and body aches.

 ×